UniSymNet: A Unified Symbolic Network Guided by Transformer: Results

 \subsubsection{Symbolic Solution Rate}

-Fig. \ref{fig: solution_rate.pdf} shows a comparison of the symbolic solution rate between UniSymNet and 14 out-of-domain methods on the ground-truth problems.
-The left panel shows that our method performs slightly worse than AI-Feynman on the Feynman datasets only when the noise level is zero.
-The right panel presents that our method achieves the highest symbolic solution rate on the ODE-Strogatz datasets at zero noise, but the performance degrades more noticeably as the noise level increases.
-Overall, UniSymNet demonstrates strong capability in recovering true symbolic expressions.
+Fig. \ref{fig: solution_rate.pdf} shows a comparison of the symbolic solution rate between UniSymNet and 14 out-of-domain methods on ground-truth problems under different noise levels.
+For the Feynman datasets, the results indicate that UniSymNet consistently outperforms all other methods across all noise levels.
+For the ODE-Strogatz datasets, our method achieves the highest symbolic solution rate in the noise-free setting, while showing a relatively larger performance drop as the noise level increases.
+Overall, UniSymNet shows a strong capability to recover true symbolic expressions.